TeleAI-mcp/open-task-manager-zw1u/README.md

-# open-task-manager-zw1u
+# Open Task Manager Zw1U

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.